Sex Therapy – Are You Seeking Peace and Clarity Around Sex or Your Sexuality and Seeking a Sex Therapist?

 You still may have questions or concerns about sex therapy…

 I have secrets that I have never been able to tell anyone.
 And, I am not sure that I could–even to a sex therapist.

-As a gay male who has been sexually active in many communities and has had countless conversations about sex and gender, I cannot imagine that you would tell me anything that would shock or disappoint me.
+As a gay male and pansexual female who have had countless conversations about sex and gender, we do not imagine that you would tell us anything that would shock or disappoint us.
 And, so much relief can come from finally speaking your truth out loud to another person.
 It can be healing to tell your story, and it is the first step toward leading a more authentic, fulfilling life.
-That said, I will meet you were you are emotionally.
+That said, we will meet you where you are emotionally.
 You can set the pace of the sessions and do not have to share any details until you feel comfortable and ready to.